wurde/systemd-graphql/README.md

 # systemd-graphql

-A GraphQL API for systemd.
-A unified abstraction layer for the many APIs of systemd.
+A GraphQL API for systemd - a popular System and Service Manager for linux.
+It provides a unified abstraction layer for the many APIs of systemd.
 Developers get a single endpoint to send requests and powerful schema introspection.

 ## Getting started